Sudarshan Agarwal: Social and charitable causes

-They are continuously striving to bring hope to the families of hundreds of praiseworthy students from the remote areas of Uttaranchal.

-A state of the art blood bank - IMA Blood Bank was established in Dehradun with the support of ONGC and the Indian Medical Association after his personal involvement.

-He served as trustee of the Rotary service to Humanity Awards Trust and the Rotary Manav Sewa Award Trust, Shri Agarwal has campaigned tirelessly to weed out corruption from public life.
+The Rotary Blood Bank, New Delhi was set up under his leadership, at a cost of over Rs 5 crores.
+He served as trustee of the Rotary service to Humanity Awards Trust and the Rotary Manav Sewa Award Trust, Shri Agarwal has campaigned to weed out corruption from public life.

+Personal life

 Shri Agarwal was married to Smt.
 Usha Agarwal and the couple has two children, a son Rajiv Agarwal and a daughter Ritu Agarwal who are distinguished professionals in their respective careers of advertising and academics.

-With a soft-spoken nature, a caring and compassionate personality, integrity and a commitment to the highest standards of public service, Shri Agarwal was an inspiration for all those who believe in the moral authority of the common citizen.